eeeds/data-engineering-camp/homeworks/week_2/README.md

 - `github/github-hw` is the block name
 - `.homeworks/week_2/github_deployment.yaml` is the path of the output yaml file.

+Then you have to start an agent in order tu run your deployment `prefect agent start --work-queue "default" `

 ## Question 5.
 Email or Slack notifications